 - Gel base coat

-- Gel top coat (glossy)
+- Gel top coat (glossy finish)

 - Gel cleanser or rubbing alcohol